How Insurance Works

 Auto accidents are treated under tort law.
 The at-fault driver is responsible for medical expenses, lost wages, and other costs caused by the accident.
 Generally, insurance coverage is very important in determining the at-fault driver’s ability to cover these expenses.

 State laws require drivers to carry minimal levels of insurance before they hit the road.
 Even so, minimum requirements for liability coverage vary state by state.
 Let’s take a look at some examples of state minimum coverages:

 Alabama – 25/50/25

 Georgia – 25/50/25

 For instance, if the person who caused the accident resulting in your injuries carries the minimum in Alabama, your medical bills, lost wages, and other damages related to the accident would be covered up to $25,000.
 The second number represents the total dollars that would be paid for all bodily injury claims in the accident, in this case, $50,000.
 The final number of $25,000 is the payment limit for damage done to another person’s property resulting from the accident.

 If you or a loved one has been injured in an auto accident, contact the experienced accident and injury attorneys at Charles Pitman Attorneys at Law today.
-Call us toll-free at (855) 4‑PITMAN or complete the case review form below.
+Call us toll-free at 256-533-5000, or Submit a FREE online case review form.